Converting Chapter 13 to Chapter 7 Bankruptcy

-Under U.S. bankruptcy law, Chapter 13 bankruptcy is essentially an “adjustment of debts [for] an individual with regular income,” where the individual is allowed to “keep property and pay debts over time,” usually within a period of three to five years.
+Under U.S. bankruptcy law, Chapter 13 bankruptcy is essentially an “adjustment of debts [for] an individual with regular income,” where the individual is allowed to “keep the property and pay debts over time,” usually within a period of three to five years.

 However, many things can change over a period of three to five years – including employment status, work capabilities, income levels, and more.

-One option to consider is to seek a hardship discharge in chapter 13.
+One option to consider is to seek a hardship discharge in Chapter 13.
 This may apply where:

 - You cannot complete your Chapter 13 bankruptcy plan payments due to circumstances out of your control (injury, illness, job loss, etc.).